D. Malcolm Spica, PhD

 Psychology is at the forefront of both the advancements and crises of modern society; patients, students, and communities look to us for guidance.
 It is KAPA’s ambition and intention to offer members a wealth of opportunities to stay informed, educated, and supported in their role of scientist-practitioner.
 Together, we can bring intelligent compassion when it’s needed most: now.

 Malcolm Spica, PhD, serves as neuropsychologist at the University of Tennessee Pat Summit Dementia Clinic and is the founder of Tennessee Neuropsychology at Fort Sanders West.
 He has served as President of KAPA for two terms and as East Tennessee Vice President of the Tennessee Psychological Association (TPA).
-He is currently on the TPA Advisory Committee and was appointed TPA Ethics Committee Chair in January of this year.
+He is currently on the TPA Strategic Planning Committee and was appointed TPA Ethics Committee Chair in January of this year.

 Ted Jones, PhD